sainathkistapur/spring-ai-mcp-agentic-travel-assistant/README.md

 ## Depends ON
 - Spring AI Duffel MCP Server Running: [spring-ai-mcp-server-duffel](https://github.com/sainathkistapur/spring-ai-mcp-server-duffel)
-- Calendar MCP Server Running: [mcp.server.custom.calendar](https://github.com/sainathkistapur/spring-ai-mcp-servers/tree/master/mcp.server.duffel)
+- Custom Calendar MCP Server Running: [spring-ai-mcp-server-custom-calendar](https://github.com/sainathkistapur/spring-ai-mcp-server-custom-calendar)
 - MCP AirBnb server: This is currently configured as NPM package pointing to [mcp-server-airbnb](https://github.com/openbnb-org/mcp-server-airbnb) This is also be created using the Spring AI MCP server.

 ### Example